bendikbo/bendikbo/README.md

 # What I do

 Some projects here and there, mostly when I canẗ find an implementation of stuff the way I want it.
-Currently working (or going to work, starting September 21') at arm as a "productivity engineer", which means I'm paid to write code that makes the company more productive, I guess.
+Currently working (or going to work, starting September 21') at arm as a "productivity engineer", which means I'm paid to write code that makes the company more productive, I think.

 # What I can do